puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_variables.markdown

 Qualified variable names are prefixed with the name of their scope and the `::` (double colon) namespace separator.
 (For example, the `$vhostdir` variable from the `apache::params` class would be `$apache::params::vhostdir`.)

 [See the section on acceptable characters in variable names][acceptable] for more details.
+Additionally, [several variable names are reserved][reserved].

 Facts and Built-In Variables